Written by: Andrew Splatt – Director & Executive Practice Leader

 Example

-Negligent driving causing a car accident in any circumstance, e.g. driver, passenger, pedestrian, bike or motorcycle rider.
+You can sue a negligent driver who causes a motor vehicle accident in any circumstance, e.g. driver, passenger, pedestrian, bike or motorcycle rider.

 Slip and fall claim